 Musojikiden Eishin Ryu (無双直伝英信流) is one of the oldest remaining school of Koryu Bujutsu (日本古流武術).
 We teach sword skills (古流劍術) that have been passed down for over 400 years.
 We also teach the philosophy behind the skill that was once vital to any Samurai.
 Learn the secrets and history behind one of the most revered warriors in history.

-Suitable for everyone including family with children (age 5+)
+Suitable for everyone including family with children (age 5+) (Demonstration only)

 Five Senses Therapy